-The ICE Training Division will certify in writing to the ICE Special Agent in Charge and/or the ICE Field Office Director in the State of Arizona the names of those LEA personnel who successfully complete training and pass all required testing.
-Upon receipt of Training Division certification, the ICE Special Agent in Charge and/or the ICE Field Office Director in the State of Arizona will provide the participating LEA personnel with a signed authorization to perform specified functions of an immigration officer for an initial period of one year from the date of the authorization.
+The ICE Training Division will certify in writing to the ICE Special Agent in Charge and the ICE Field Office Director in Washington, DC the names of those LEA personnel who successfully complete training and pass all required testing.
+Upon receipt of Training Division certification, the ICE Special Agent in Charge and the ICE Field Office Director in Washington, DC will provide the participating LEA personnel with a signed authorization to perform specified functions of an immigration officer for an initial period of one year from the date of the authorization.
 ICE will also provide a copy of the authorization to the LEA.
 The ICE supervisory officer, or designated team leader, will evaluate the activities of all personnel certified under this MOA.

 Authorization of participating LEA personnel to act pursuant to this MOA may be revoked at any time by ICE or the LEA.
 Such revocation will require immediate notification to the other party to this MOA.
-The LEA point of contact (POC) and the ICE Special Agent in Charge and/or the ICE Field Office Director in the State of Arizona will be responsible for notification of the appropriate personnel in their respective agencies.
-The termination of this MOA shall constitute revocation of all immigration enforcement authorizations delegated hereunder.
+The Collier County Sheriff and the ICE Special Agent in Charge and ICE Field Office Director in Washington, DC will be responsible for notification of the appropriate personnel in their respective agencies.
+The termination of this MOA, pursuant to Section XX below, shall constitute revocation of all immigration enforcement authorizations delegated hereunder.